manticoresoftware/manticoresearch/manual/Creating_an_index/Local_indexes/Plain_and_real-time_index_settings.md

 RAM chunk size limit.
 Optional, default is 128M.

-RT index keeps some data in memory ("RAM chunk") and also maintains a number of on-disk indexes ("disk chunks").
+RT table keeps some data in memory ("RAM chunk") and also maintains a number of on-disk tables ("disk chunks").
 This directive lets you control the RAM chunk size.
-Once there’s too much data to keep in RAM, RT index will flush it to disk, activate a newly created disk chunk, and reset the RAM chunk.
+Once there’s too much data to keep in RAM, RT table will flush it to disk, activate a newly created disk chunk, and reset the RAM chunk.

-The limit is pretty strict: RT index never allocates more memory than it’s limited to.
+The limit is pretty strict: RT table never allocates more memory than it’s limited to.
 The memory is not preallocated either, hence, specifying 512 MB limit and only inserting 3 MB of data should result in allocating 3 MB, not 512 MB.

 The `rt_mem_limit` is never exceeded, but the actual RAM chunk can be significantly lower than the limit.
-Real-time index learns by your data insertion pace and adapts the actual limit to decrease RAM consumption and increase data write speed.
+Real-time table learns by your data insertion pace and adapts the actual limit to decrease RAM consumption and increase data write speed.
 How it works:
 * By default RAM chunk size is 50% of `rt_mem_limit`.
 It's called "`rt_mem_limit` rate".
 * As soon as RAM chunk accumulates `rt_mem_limit * rate` data (50% of `rt_mem_limit` by default) Manticore starts saving the RAM chunk as a new disk chunk.
 * While a new disk chunk is being saved, Manticore checks how many new/replaced documents have appeared.
 * Upon saving a new disk chunk we update the `rt_mem_limit` rate.
 * The rate is reset to 50% as soon as you restart the searchd.

 For example, if we saved 90M docs to a disk chunk and 10M more docs arrived while saving, the rate is 90%, so next time we collect up to 90% of `rt_mem_limit` before starting flushing.
 The higher is the speed of insertion, the lower is the `rt_mem_limit` rate.
 The rate varies in the range of 33.3% to 95%.
-You can see index's current rate in [SHOW INDEX <idx> STATUS](Profiling_and_monitoring/Index_settings_and_status/SHOW_INDEX_STATUS.md).
+You can see table's current rate in [SHOW TABLE <idx> STATUS](Profiling_and_monitoring/Index_settings_and_status/SHOW_INDEX_STATUS.md).

 ##### How to change rt_mem_limit and optimize_cutoff

-In RT mode the RAM chunk size limit and max number of disk chunks can be changed using `ALTER TABLE` .
-To set `rt_mem_limit` to 1 gigabyte for index 't' run query `ALTER TABLE t rt_mem_limit='1G'`.
+In the RT mode RAM chunk size limit and max number of disk chunks can be changed using `ALTER TABLE` .
+To set `rt_mem_limit` to 1 gigabyte for table 't' run query `ALTER TABLE t rt_mem_limit='1G'`.
 To change max number of chunks - `ALTER TABLE t optimize_cutoff='5'`.

-In plain mode `rt_mem_limit` and `optimize_cutoff` can be changed so:
+In the plain mode `rt_mem_limit` and `optimize_cutoff` can be changed so:

-* change the value in index configuration
+* change the value in the table configuration
 * run `ALTER TABLE <index_name> RECONFIGURE`

 ##### Important notes about RAM chunks

-* RT index is quite similar to a [distributed](../../Creating_an_index/Creating_a_distributed_index/Creating_a_local_distributed_index.md#Creating-a-local-distributed-index) index consisting of multiple local indexes.
-The local indexes are called "disk chunks".
+* RT table is quite similar to a [distributed](../../Creating_an_index/Creating_a_distributed_index/Creating_a_local_distributed_index.md#Creating-a-local-distributed-table) table consisting of multiple local tables.
+The local tables are called "disk chunks".
 * RAM chunk internally consists of multiple "segments".
-* While disk chunks are stored on disk, the segments of RAM chunk are special RAM-only "indexes".
+* While disk chunks are stored on disk, the segments of RAM chunk are special RAM-only "tables".
-* Any transaction you make to a real-time index generates a new segment.
+* Any transaction you make to a real-time table generates a new segment.
 RAM chunk segments are merged after each transaction commit.
 Therefore it is beneficial to do bulk INSERTs of hundreds/thousands documents rather than hundreds/thousands different inserts with 1 document to avoid the overhead from merging RAM chunk segments.
 * When the number of segments gets greater than 32, the segments get merged, so the count is not greater than 32.
-* RT index always has a single RAM-chunk (may be empty) and one or multiple disk chunks.
+* RT table always has a single RAM-chunk (may be empty) and one or multiple disk chunks.
 * Merging larger segments take longer, that's why it may be suboptimal to have very large RAM chunk (and therefore `rt_mem_limit`).
-* Number of disk chunks depends on the amount of data in the index and `rt_mem_limit` setting.
+* Number of disk chunks depends on the amount of data in the table and `rt_mem_limit` setting.
 * Searchd flushes RAM chunk to disk (not as a disk chunk, just persists) on shutdown and periodically according to [rt_flush_period](../../Server_settings/Searchd.md#rt_flush_period).
 Flushing several gigabytes to disk may take some time.
 * Large RAM chunk will put more pressure on the storage:
   - when flushing the RAM chunk to disk into the `.ram` file